Lookout’s Long Range Vision

-In a timeline spanning the next 20 years, Lookout Pass is planning to expand lift-served terrain by about 2,000 acres.
-Our master plan includes opening to two additional 6,200-foot peaks west-southwest of the existing ski area that stand as the gateway to the St. Regis basin.
+In a timeline spanning the next 20 years, Lookout Pass is hoping to expand lift-served terrain by about 2,000 acres.
+Our future master plan includes opening two additional 6,200-foot peaks west-southwest of the existing ski area that stand as the gateway to the St. Regis basin.
 The concept includes a new 20,000 square-foot base lodge on what is currently the back side of the ski area.
 The existing lodge—the oldest continuously operating ski lodge in Idaho, will continue to offer full services.

 Phase I Expansion: HAS BEEN APPROVED BY THE USFS (May 19, 2017) and the first trail was cut in Oct.
 2017.
 More development on the 1st Phase is now ongoing.

 Phase I of the expansion plan has undergone the process required by the National Environmental Protection Act and the U.S. Forest Service has approved Phase One through a Record of Decision signed by IPNF Forest Supervisor Mary Farnsworth and Lolo NF Supervisor Tim Garcia, during the week of May 15th.